Moonraker (film): Script

 Ian Fleming had originally intended the novel, published in 1955, to be made into a film even before he began writing it.
 A part of the novel was thus based on an original idea for a screenplay which had been on his mind for years.
 Fleming first pitched the novel to Hungarian-British film producer Alexander Korda, who had expressed interest in purchasing the rights to Live and Let Die.
 In 1954, Stanley Meyer attempted to purchase an option for both Live and Let Die and Moonraker, but withdrew his offer after Fleming asked for too much money.
 In 1955, American actor John Payne offered $1,000 for a nine-month option to Moonraker, plus $10,000 if production eventually took off.
 The negotiations broke up the following year because of disagreements regarding Payne's ownership of the other Bond novels caused when Fleming tried to manipulate Payne and the Rank Organisation into getting in a bidding war with each other.
 Fleming eventually settled with Rank Organisation, a British company who owned Pinewood Studios.
 Rank wound up not developing the film, even after Fleming contributed his own script trying to push production forward, and Fleming purchased the rights back in 1959.
-Moonraker ended up being the last James Bond novel to receive a screen adaptation until Casino Royale in 2006.

-However, as with several previous Bond films, the story from Fleming's novel is almost entirely dispensed with, and little more than the idea of Hugo Drax as an industrialist who makes rockets was used in the film.
+However, as with several previous Bond films, the story from Fleming's novel is almost entirely dispensed with, and little more than the idea of Hugo Drax as an industrialist who makes rockets was used.
 Drax has a plan for a master race in the film, but in the novel actually had been a Nazi (unbeknownst to the British).
-The dramatic scene of Bond and his female companion being trapped in an exhaust duct under a rocket where they are nearly burned to death also appears in the film.
+The dramatic scene of Bond and his female companion being trapped in an exhaust duct under a rocket where they are nearly burned to death also appears.
 Otherwise the film is more in keeping with contemporary trends in science fiction.
 The 2002 Bond film Die Another Day makes further use of some ideas and character names from the novel.
 Tom Mankiewicz wrote a short outline for Moonraker that was mostly discarded.
 According to Mankiewicz, footage shot at Drax's lairs was considerably more detailed than the edited result in the final version.
 Some scenes from Mankiewicz's script were used in subsequent films, including the Acrostar Jet sequence, used in the pre-credit sequence for Octopussy, and the Eiffel Tower scene in A View to a Kill.

-In 1978 Steven Spielberg offered to direct the film after the release of Close Encounters of the Third Kind, but Albert R. Broccoli turned him down.
+In 1978 Steven Spielberg offered to direct after the release of Close Encounters of the Third Kind, but Albert R. Broccoli turned him down.
 In March 2004 rumours surfaced about a lost 1956 version of Moonraker by Orson Welles, and a James Bond web site repeated it on April Fool's Day in 2004 as a hoax.
 Supposedly, this recently discovered lost film consisted of 40 minutes of raw footage with Dirk Bogarde as Bond, Welles as Drax, and Peter Lorre as Drax's henchman.